Copyright © 2016

 The smell coming from Thomas fire told a different story.

-"What brings you this way Mister O'Malley?"
+"What brings you this way Mister O'Rourke?"

-"Ah, our Mister Sharpe had to go and see the powers that be.
+"Ah, our Mister Grey had to go and see the powers that be.
 Thought I might check up on those Spanish thieves before they took everything not nailed down.
 So how was your first day as a Corporal?
 Any trouble?"

 "You surprise me lad.
 Would you have been able to pull the trigger if needs be?"